FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 10. Function as a liaison.
 There will be many times when an officer will need assistance in contacting the appropriate school official, another alumnus, or a resource person in the community.

-Mutual Responsibilities of Chapters and Chapter Advisors
+Mutual Expectations of Chapters and Chapter Advisors

-Responsibilities of Collegiate Chapters to Chapter Advisors
+Expectations of Collegiate Chapters to Chapter Advisors

 1. All alumni, and especially advisors, house corporation board members, and alumni assisting collegiate chapters, are to be treated with respect and courtesy at all times.